EventStore/documentation/docs/getting-started/quickstart/README.md

 #### Understanding How the Read Sample Works

-You will explore the sample code used in this step to further understand how events are read from EventStoreDB programmatically.
+You will explore the sample code used in this step to further understand how events are read from KurrentDB programmatically.
 The sample code demonstrates the following:
-- **Establishing a Connection**: Illustrates how to connect to EventStoreDB using the client library.
+- **Establishing a Connection**: Illustrates how to connect to KurrentDB using the client library.
 - **Reading Events from a Stream**: Reads events from a specific stream.
 - **Processing Retrieved Events**: Iterates over the events retrieved from the stream.
 - **Deserializing Event Data**: Extracts and deserializes the event data from the retrieved events.